Dev3211/Auto-setup-Discordbot/README.md

 # PHP setup
 If you want to use the PHP setup, the steps are pretty simple:

+1. Install PHP
-1. Execute the setup.php using php setup.php from your console and enjoy your first setup of your Discord bot!
+2. Execute the setup.php using 'php setup.php' from your console and enjoy your first setup of your Discord bot!

 # NodeJS setup